KRAKOW

 Ojcow National Park

-It may be, with its mere 21.5 sq. km, the smallest of Poland’s twenty national parks, but the Ojcow National Park ranks among the most attractive recreational areas in Europe, and it is just a 15 minutes’ drive–or 24 km–northwest of Krakow (en route to Olkusz turn right at Jerzmanowice).
-What is more, few national parks in the world can boast so many picturesque and worthy architectural monuments as the Ojcow’s one has within its limits.
-This and the most scenic landscape with the plentitude of many-shaped limestone rocks, some tall for 50 m or more, such as the park’s trademark 25-m-tall ‘Hercules’ Bludgeon’, rather than wildlife bring in here roughly 400,000 visitors a year, the bulk coming between mid April and mid November.
-Also some 220 caves, often easily accessible, prove to be a magnet for many.
+Few national parks in the world can boast so many picturesque and worthy architectural monuments as the Ojcow’s one has within its limits.
+This and the most scenic landscape with an abundance of many-shaped limestone rocks – some tall for fifty meters or more – such as the park’s trademark 25-m-tall ‘Hercules’ Bludgeon’, rather than wildlife bring in here roughly 400,000 visitors a year.
+Most of them comes between mid April and mid November.
+Also numerous caves, often easily accessible, prove to be a magnet for many.

-The core of the Ojcow National Park consists in the Pradnik river valley with a road running along it as a backbone–most opportunely for motorists.
+The core of the Ojcow National Park consists in the Pradnik river valley with a road running along it as a backbone – most opportunely for motorists.
 The thing is there are too many of them, notably on weekends, so the two most convenient parking lots, at the village of Ojcow and by the Pieskowa Skala Castle, tend to be packed.

 Ojcow village in the park’s heart boasts the remnants of the 14th-century castle: Gothic gate, octagonal tower, and ruins of the chapel.
 Popular as a tourist destination since the 18th century, Ojcow was a fashionable health resort through the second half of the 19th century, and a few buildings in the period’s so-called ‘Ojcow style’ remained, e.g. two former hotels: one turned into the Nature Museum, the other into the post office.